Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Subsurfaces and spanning sets of curves

-We now let \(F^{i}=F^{i}(\Cint)\) be the geodesic representative of the \emph{interior} of the subsurface spanned by \(\Cint^{i}\) and define
+We now let \(F^{i}=F(\Cint^i)\) be the geodesic representative of the \emph{interior} of the subsurface spanned by \(\Cint^{i}\) and define

 By construction every connected component of \(F^{i}\) is an open subset (homotopic to a subsurface), and thus $F$ is an open subset of $S$.
-We call $F$ the \emph{set spanned} by $\Cint$.
+We will call $F$ the \emph{set spanned} by $\Cint$.

-\begin{definition} We will a collection $\C$ of curves is \emph{good} if: \begin{enumerate} \item[(a)] the curves in \(\Cis\) do not accumulate anywhere, and \item[(b)] for every \(p\in\partial F\) there is a closed disk \(B\) centered at \(p\) such that \(B\cap F\) is either \(B\) minus a diameter or a connected component of \(B\) minus a diameter. \end{enumerate} \end{definition}
+We will say a collection $\C$ of curves is \emph{good} if: \begin{enumerate} \item[(a)] the curves in \(\Ca\) when made geodesic do not accumulate anywhere, and \item[(b)] for every \(p\in\partial F\) there is a closed disk \(B\) centered at \(p\) such that \(B\cap F\) is either \(B\) minus a diameter or a connected component of \(B\) minus a diameter. \end{enumerate}

 For instance, the collection of curves depicted in Figure \ref{fig:notspanning} is not good, because isolated curves accumulate somewhere.
 Similarly, the collection in Figure \ref{fig:notspanning2} is not good either, because condition (b) is not satisfied at the point \(p\) in the drawing (onto which the curves accumulate).
 In both examples, the collection of curves do not span a subsurface.
-Indeed, we will show that the condition of being good is equivalent to $\C$ admitting a spanning subsurface.
+Indeed, we will show that the condition of being good is equivalent to $\C$ admitting a spanning subsurface (if $\C$ is closed under concatenation).

 Let $K \subset S$ be a finite-type subsurface with compact totally geodesic boundary.
 Each $F^{i}$ intersects $K$ in a disjoint union of open subsurfaces and disks with at most one puncture.
 By a \emph{rectangle} we mean a connected component $R$, homeomorphic to a closed disk, of $K \cap F^{i}$, with boundary split into \emph{horizontal sides} lying in $\partial F^{i}$ and \emph{vertical sides} lying in $\partial K$.
 All components of $K \cap F^{i}$ which are not rectangles are called \emph{essential}.
 Let $K^{i}_e$ be the union of all the essential components of $K \cap F^{i}$.